 Her latest role was Head of Communications Engagement at Oxfam, responsible for brand, strategy and internal communications.
 Engaging over 5,000 staff and 22,000 volunteers around the world, her team communicated with staff and volunteers in over 50 countries and 650 shops in the UK.

 Saskia and her team have won multiple communication awards in recent years.
 This includes Saskia being awarded ‘Internal Communicator of the Year’ at the Institute of Internal Communication Icon Awards.
-You can connect with her on Twitter @saskiahjones and LinkedIn.

-Free internal comms plan template
+Free internal comms plan guidelines

 Sometimes planning can feel cumbersome, when a response is needed fast and the temptation is to dive straight in and deliver.